bcnmy/docs/docs/tutorials/sessions/useBatchSession.md

     paymasterUrl,
     chainId,
   },
-  sessionStorageClient.smartAccountAddress, // Storage client, full Session or simply the smartAccount address if using default storage for your environment true // if in batch session mode
+  session, // a) Full Session, b) storage client or c) the smartAccount address (if using default storage for your environment) true // if in batch session mode
 );
 ```